Recently, I shared my minimalist skincare routine—the products I'd use if I had to edit things down to just a few key essentials.

 My last morning skincare step is tinted lip balm, which I wear instead of lipstick in the cold weather to prevent chapping.
 (Okay fine, I rarely wear lipstick at all these days if I'm being honest!)

 I've added two new brands to my rotation, and would recommend both!
 Herbivore Coco Rose Lip Tint in Coral gives more colour payoff than expected, and has a modern, semi-matte, creamy opaque finish.
 Lilah B. Tinted Lip Balm has more "grip," and really coats your lips with long-lasting moisture.
-I'm wearing B. Cheeky in the photo; it's like a warm red.
 The other shade, B. Savvy, is a sheer plum-berry with super-subtle shimmer.

 My Nighttime Skincare Routine